 Thankfully the DNA testing companies are not only focused on advances in testing, but also in creating tools that make it easier for you to interpret and use your results.

 MyHeritage DNA continues to release improvements to their DNA product that are meant to both enhance our experience with their website and make it easier to do our genetic genealogy work.
-You’ll also find that an improved presentation of your genetic information that makes it easier to share with your relatives.
+You’ll also find an improved presentation of your genetic information that makes it easier to share with your relatives.

 The MyHeritage DNA Overview Tab